-The Company's significant accounting policies are summarized in Note 3 of its interim consolidated financial statements for the six months ended September 30, 2015.
+The Company's significant accounting policies are summarized in Note 3 of its interim consolidated financial statements for the nine months ended December 31, 2015.
 The preparation of consolidated financial statements in accordance with IFRS requires management to select accounting policies and make estimates and judgments that may have a significant impact on the consolidated financial statements.
 The Company regularly reviews its estimates; however, actual amounts could differ from the estimates used and, accordingly, materially affect the results of operations.

-(a) Critical accounting estimates
+- (a) Critical accounting estimates - i.

-i.
 Valuation of share-based payments and warrants

 When options and warrants are issued, the Company calculates their estimated fair value using a Black-Scholes valuation model, which may not reflect the actual fair value on exercise.
+The i.
+Going concern

-The Company uses historical Company stock prices and estimated dividend yield rates to arrive at the inputs that are used in the valuation model to calculate the fair value of the options or warrants.
+Company uses historical Company stock prices and estimated dividend yield rates to arrive at the inputs that are used in the valuation model to calculate the fair value of the options or warrants.